DBTxx/RA-script/README.md

-# Apache2 Log Analysis Script
+#Log Analysis Script

-This repository contains a Bash script for analyzing Apache2 server logs.
+This repository contains a Bash script for analyzing server logs.
 The goal is to identify patterns that may indicate attack attempts or suspicious access.

 ## Features